ImpatientHippo/lpcs/README.md

 Arrays are transformed into lists and mappings are transformed into dicts mapping from string to a list (as LPC mappings may contain more than one value).

+Structs and lightweight objects are being wrapped by extra objects.

 The writer is intended to transform these data structures back into their original form.
 However, refs, being duplicated when read, will be written as multiple copies.

 There is a lot left to do: